 - If this is true, how will I respond?

 I was stunned, stunned at its simplicity and incisiveness.
 And I was stunned by my own ignorance.
-I had a degree in theology and over a decade of ministry experience, and could never have articulated the gospel so clearly.
+I had a degree in theology and over a decade of ministry experience and could never have articulated the gospel so clearly.

 It was there that I had the joy of meeting Raphael Marti, who developed these symbols known as THE FOUR®.
 He explained that they intended to make sharing the basic gospel message simple and memorable and wanted to present it to attract people to ask about it.
 I’ve had this experience myself, wearing the wristband on an airplane and having the person sitting next to me ask, “What does that mean?”
 THE FOUR® opens the door to share the gospel.

-Marti also explained that the secondary purpose is to help combat “moralistic therapeutic deism,” a distorted view of Christianity that is dominant in our culture and has left many Christians unable to articulate basic truths of the faith.
-But if these truths are conveyed in a visual tool like THE FOUR®, a young person can easily remember and then internalize them.
+Marti also explained that the secondary purpose is to help combat “moralistic therapeutic deism,” a distorted view of Christianity that is dominant in our culture and has left many Christians unable to articulate fundamental truths of the faith.
+But if these truths are conveyed in a visual tool like THE FOUR®, a young person can easily remember and internalize them.